Looking for some good Sunday dinner ideas? I have you covered!

 2. Pot Roast

-Another traditional Sunday meal is succulent pot roast swimming in thick gravy.
+Another traditional Sunday supper is succulent pot roast swimming in thick gravy.

 Pot roast may not be the easiest dish to make, but you can definitely make things easier by using the slow cooker.
 And for an even more tender and flavor-packed meal, let your roast cook in a red wine sauce.
 Yum!

 Pair your pot roast with some roasted carrots, potatoes, and a garden salad.
 Then round out your meal with a decadent chocolate lava cake.

 Whip up some pork chops in a crock pot for the creamiest, most irresistible dinner!

 All you need are pork chops, ranch dressing, cream of mushroom soup, cream of chicken soup and a crock pot, and you’re all set.